Romulus Augustulus: Name

-Romulus Augustus' birth name was simply Romulus.
+Romulus Augustus' birth name was simply Romulus; he was named after his maternal grandfather, a nobleman from Poetovio in Noricum.
 Upon his accession to the imperial throne, he also took Augustus as a proper name, not just a title.
+Many historians have noted the coincidence that the last western emperor bore the names of both Romulus, the legendary founder and first king of Rome, and Augustus, the first emperor.
 The full style used on his coinage was Dominus Noster Romulus Augustus Pius Felix Augustus.
-Romulus Augustus was often colloquially referred to as 'Augustulus' (meaning "little Augustus") even in his own time, in reference to his youth.
+Romulus Augustus was often colloquially referred to as "Augustulus" (meaning "little Augustus") even in his own time, in reference to his youth.
 "Augustulus" was a derisive nickname and was never in official use; all of Romulus' coins use the names Romulus Augustus.
 In Greek, his first name Romulus was also changed derisively into the nickname Momylus ("little disgrace").

 Background

 Geopolitical background

 By the time of emperor Diocletian (r.
 284–305), the idea that the Roman Empire had grown so large that it would be better managed by two co-ruling emperors, rather than one, had become established.
 After various divisions were made throughout the 4th century, the empire was firmly and permanently divided into a western and eastern sphere of imperial administration from the death of emperor Theodosius I (r.
 379–395) in 395 onwards.
 Though modern historians typically use the terms Western Roman Empire and Eastern Roman Empire to describe the new political situation, the Romans themselves never considered the empire to have been formally divided, still viewing it as a single unit, although most often having two rulers rather than one.
 Over the course of the 5th century, the western empire experienced a period of catastrophic decline.
 Not only were many of the rulers in the west generally lacking in competence, but they also faced enormous problems.
 In comparison with the eastern provinces, much of the west was more rural, with fewer people and a less stable economy.
 An increasing number of Germanic barbarian invasions and settlements throughout the west only added to these issues.

 In 410, the Visigoths under Alaric I had sacked Rome and in 455, the last western emperor of Theodosius' dynasty, Valentinian III (r.
 425–455), was deposed and murdered.
 That same year, Rome was sacked again for the second time in less than fifty years, this time by the Vandals.
 The Roman army became increasingly reliant on barbarian mercenaries and after Valentinian's murder, the most powerful barbarian generals, such as Ricimer (c.
 418–472), became politically dominant, ruling through proclaiming puppet emperors.
 In the twenty years between the death of Valentinian and the accession of Romulus Augustus, eight different emperors ruled in the west.
 By 475, the western empire was in critical condition.
 Outside of Italy, authority was only exercised in Raetia and some regions of Gaul.